cluffa/cluffa.github.io/index.md

 ## **Machine Learning**

-### - *Classification of Tweets as Being the Result of a Disaster in R Using a Stacked Random Forest - Logistic Regression Model*
+### - *Classification of Tweets as Being the Result of a Disaster in R Using a linear SVM model*

 View this project's [R Notebook](https://github.com/cluffa/nlp_intro_R/blob/master/README.md).

-This was my first time handling large amounts of text data in R. I used linear svm model.
+This was my first time handling large amounts of text data in R. I used a linear svm model.
 Tested with combinations of text body, keyword, and location.

 ### - *K-means Image Clustering in R*